-Williams & Connolly has been recognized for its lawyers' significant commitment to pro bono.
-The firm partners with Maryland Public Defender's Offices to take criminal cases to trial and on appeal, and with the Washington Lawyers' Committee for Civil Rights and Urban Affairs to represent individuals seeking asylum in the United States.
-Since 2001, more than 90 Williams & Connolly attorneys have handled trial-level felony cases through a pro bono partnership that the Montgomery County, Maryland Public Defender's Office has called an "amazing success."
+Williams & Connolly is nationally recognized for its lawyers' significant commitment to pro bono work.
+Among other successful pro bono initiatives, the firm partners with Maryland Public Defender's Offices to take criminal cases to trial and on appeal, and with a number of groups, including CAIR Coalition and the Texas Civil Rights Project, to represent individuals seeking asylum in the United States.
+More than 200 Williams & Connolly attorneys have handled trial-level felony cases through a pro bono partnership that the Maryland Public Defender's Office has called an "amazing success."

 Representative pro bono matters include representing plaintiffs in civil rights lawsuits, low-income individuals in housing, and wage and benefits cases for indigent tenants in the District of Columbia, military veterans in benefits appeals, and District of Columbia parolees in parole revocation hearings.
 The firm has been recognized by the DC Circuit Judicial Standing Committee on Pro Bono Legal Services for the depth and breadth of its pro bono commitment.
 It also has received the Outstanding Achievement Award of the Washington Lawyers' Committee for Civil Rights and Urban Affairs for its work on asylum and immigrants' rights cases.
 The DC Bar Pro Bono Program recognized the firm for its work with the Affordable Housing Preservation Project and the Landlord Tenant Resource Center, and for joining the DC Bar Pro Bono Partnership.
 Bread for the City recently named the firm Pro Bono Legal Partner of the Year for work on behalf of tenants.